nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 The purpose of each *.sublime-settings* file is determined by its name.
-These names can be descriptive (like *Preferences (Windows).sublime-settings* or *Minimap.sublime-settings*), or they can relate directly to what the settings file is controlling.
-For example, the file type settings filenames need to be correlated with their *.tmLanguage* syntax definitions.
-Thus, the *.py* file type, whose syntax definition is contained in *Python.tmLanguage*, has a corresponding settings file called *Python.sublime-settings*.
+These names can be descriptive (like *Preferences (Windows).sublime-settings* or *Minimap.sublime-settings*), or they can be related to what the settings file is controlling.
+For example, file type settings need to carry the name of the *.tmLanguage* syntax definition for the file type.
+Thus, for the *.py* file type, whose syntax definition is contained in *Python.tmLanguage*, the corresponding settings file would be called *Python.sublime-settings*.

 Also, some settings files only apply to specific platforms.
 This can be inferred from the filenames: *Preferences (Windows).sublime-settings*,